 This growth is largely thanks to government incentives, technological improvements, and a maturing marketplace that enables homeowners to access affordable solar energy system installations.

-3. Work with a professional to streamline processes and maximize your energy savings
+3. Work with a professional to streamline processes and maximize your savings.

-The RCEC can be redeemed as a tax credit against federal income taxes, equal to 30% of solar energy system project costs against federal income taxes otherwise owed.
-In other words, this credit is not a cash rebate but can help offset personal income tax liability.
+The RCEC can be redeemed as a tax credit against federal income taxes, equal to 30% of solar energy system project costs.
+In other words, this credit is not a cash rebate.
+It offsets personal income tax liability.

-So even though there will not be a check in the mail, the federal solar tax credit can significantly drive down the total investment costs of your installation.
+So even though there will not be a check in the mail, the federal solar tax credit can significantly cut the total expense of a new solar system.
 Since its introduction in 2006, the federal solar tax credit has aided countless homeowners in going solar with savings on solar panels and energy storage systems.

 After an extension from the Inflation Reduction Act of 2022, the RCEC is currently available at 30% of system cost through 2032.
-Then, the value is set to gradually decline starting in 2033 and 2034 before ultimately expiring in 2035 unless otherwise reformed or extended.
+Then, the value is set to gradually decline starting in 2033 and 2034 before ultimately expiring in 2035.
 If your credit is larger than your tax liability for one year, you can claim it in portions over multiple years.

 Consult your own tax advisor and resources from the IRS to see how the RCEC applies to your situation.